JinsGeorge/QuickRestService/README.md

 # QuickRestService
-QuickRestService is a simple project which make use of an httpserver to bring up a REST based API is minutes.
-Enable users to create a mock service by filling up a template file.
-Supports most common HTTP Methods.
-Can consider as a java alternative to simpleHttpServer in Python.
+QuickRestService is a simple REST mocking tool to bring up a REST based API application in minutes.
+The packaged project enable users to create mock service by filling up the template files (samples provided).
+Supports most common HTTP Methods and can consider as a java alternative to simpleHttpServer in Python with few more additional features.